-Figure 5.2-14 - Zoomed Average Field Strength Measurement of the Third Harmonic for Channel 0 Operation
+Figure 5.2-12 - Zoomed Average Field Strength Measurement of the Third Harmonic for Channel 0 Operation

 As mentioned, the frequency of the second highest emission was 2.709 GHz; the third harmonic.
 This emission was greater than 20 dB down from the fundamental but it did fall in the 2690 MHz - 2900 MHz restricted band.
-The field strength level measured with the average detector relative to the average limit was 48.0 dB μ V/m; 6.0 dB below the limit.
+The field strength level measured with the average detector relative to the average limit was 37.0 dB μ V/m.
 For this measurement, the 1000 MHz HPF was placed at the input of the pre-amplifier.
 Its loss at the measurement frequency was measured and corrected for in the results above.
-Under these conditions, the peak detector level was 50.8 dB μ V/m.
+Under these conditions, the peak detector level was 44.1 dB μ V/m.

-Figure 5.2-15 - Radiated Emissions 1 - 10 GHz (Peak Detector) Channel 49
+Figure 5.2-13 - Radiated Emissions 1 - 10 GHz (Peak Detector) Channel 49